 In Zermatt, it’s all about the mountains, while Interlaken has towns, villages, castles, and museums.

-- Zermatt is in itself quite beautiful and definitely worth seeing.
+- Zermatt is in itself quite beautiful and worth seeing.
 It is also surrounded by larch forests, 38 4,000-meter mountains, and the most beautiful mountain in the world – Matterhorn.

 - Interlaken is a great base for exploring Switzerland’s Bernese Oberland, in particular, the Jungfrau region.
 Near Interlaken are many picturesque villages and towns like Thun, Wengen, Spiez, Iseltwald, Grindelwald, and Lauterbrunnen.

-If you have a limited period of time, you should choose one location over the other since they are not that close.
+If you have limited time, you should choose one location over the other since they are not that close.
 No matter what you choose, you won’t regret it.
 They’re both beautiful, with majestic mountains and natural scenery.
 Whichever town you end up with, you will surely marvel at its beauty.

 Related Posts: Zermatt